Elinor Florence, Author

 On behalf of all those men who fell safely from the sky — not to mention their mothers, sisters, and wives — I want to send a big Cheers to the Chute Girls, wherever they are now.
 Happy Landings!

 (Note: Parachute packing was just one of the many jobs performed by airwomen during the war.
-You may see photographs of some other trades here: What Did You Do in the RCAF, Grandma?)
+See photos of other trades here: What Did You Do in the RCAF, Grandma?)

 * * * * *